 1. Two Worlds Myth

 The Two Worlds myth misleads philosophers' thinking in various ways.
 But especially important is the way it leads them to understate the agency and responsibilities of middle-income governments.
 There are still a billion people living in very poor, appallingly governed countries and that is terrible and they need help (e.g. a Global Basic Income) and much of that help should come from rich countries because they are the ones who can most easily afford it.
 But most people now live in countries that have the resources and governance capacity to help themselves.
-For example, these countries have pharmaceutical companies capable of manufacturing Covid vaccines under license, or can afford to buy them at the market price.
-Many of these middle-income countries, like India, could eliminate their remaining poverty if the political will was there, often merely by reallocating their existing social spending away from wasteful subsidies.
+For example, these countries have pharmaceutical companies capable of manufacturing Covid vaccines under license, or their governments can afford to buy them at the market price.
+Many of these middle-income countries, like India, could eliminate their remaining poverty if the political will was there, often merely by reallocating their existing social spending away from politically motivated and environmentally destructive subsidies.
 It is a grotesque moral failure of Indian politics that there are still around 200 million Indians living in extreme poverty (as is its recent turn to Hindu supremacy).
 Asserting that India's failures are the moral responsibility of rich world governments or rich world citizens is massively arrogant and patronising.
-It is a direct holdover from a colonial worldview.
+It is a direct holdover from a hierarchical, colonial worldview.

 Moreover, middle-income countries are increasingly implicated in global problems from climate change to overfishing and must be part of their solution.
 (China's CO2 emissions, for example, are now twice America's and triple the EU's; emissions from many other South countries are also rising rapidly.)
 This requires working out the specific moral responsibilities of these countries within the cooperative schemes of the global community of nations.
 All this nuance remains invisible to those moral philosophers who continue to see the world in black and white terms of rich countries that get to act (for better or worse), and poor countries who merely suffer, passively waiting to be saved.